JaySmith-zz/Marble/README.md

 Google Calendar Sync for Outlook

 This project is highly influenced by https://github.com/rantsi/outlookgooglesync

-some new text